Abbott Laboratories (NYSE:ABT) Shares Sold by Calamos Advisors LLC

-Calamos Advisors LLC decreased its stake in Abbott Laboratories (NYSE:ABT – Get Rating) by 9.3% in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+Calamos Advisors LLC lowered its position in shares of Abbott Laboratories (NYSE:ABT – Get Rating) by 9.3% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 537,874 shares of the healthcare product maker’s stock after selling 55,306 shares during the period.
-Calamos Advisors LLC’s holdings in Abbott Laboratories were worth $59,053,000 at the end of the most recent reporting period.
+Calamos Advisors LLC’s holdings in Abbott Laboratories were worth $59,053,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of ABT.
-Fairfield Bush & CO. acquired a new stake in shares of Abbott Laboratories in the first quarter valued at approximately $131,000.
-United Bank boosted its stake in Abbott Laboratories by 7.2% during the 1st quarter.
-United Bank now owns 27,280 shares of the healthcare product maker’s stock worth $3,229,000 after purchasing an additional 1,826 shares during the period.
-Mackenzie Financial Corp grew its position in Abbott Laboratories by 1.9% during the 1st quarter.
-Mackenzie Financial Corp now owns 813,253 shares of the healthcare product maker’s stock worth $96,257,000 after purchasing an additional 15,521 shares during the last quarter.
-Kinneret Advisory LLC increased its stake in Abbott Laboratories by 2.3% in the first quarter.
-Kinneret Advisory LLC now owns 19,467 shares of the healthcare product maker’s stock valued at $2,304,000 after purchasing an additional 436 shares during the period.
-Finally, Lumature Wealth Partners LLC boosted its stake in shares of Abbott Laboratories by 636.2% during the first quarter.
-Lumature Wealth Partners LLC now owns 2,216 shares of the healthcare product maker’s stock worth $262,000 after buying an additional 1,915 shares during the period.
-72.93% of the stock is owned by hedge funds and other institutional investors.
+A number of other hedge funds and other institutional investors also recently bought and sold shares of ABT.
+Vanguard Group Inc. lifted its stake in Abbott Laboratories by 1.3% during the third quarter.
+Vanguard Group Inc. now owns 154,563,421 shares of the healthcare product maker’s stock worth $14,955,557,000 after purchasing an additional 2,011,683 shares during the last quarter.
+State Street Corp boosted its holdings in shares of Abbott Laboratories by 0.5% in the 3rd quarter.
+State Street Corp now owns 74,138,862 shares of the healthcare product maker’s stock valued at $7,173,676,000 after buying an additional 351,136 shares in the last quarter.
+Polen Capital Management LLC lifted its position in Abbott Laboratories by 2.1% in the third quarter.
+Polen Capital Management LLC now owns 15,689,512 shares of the healthcare product maker’s stock valued at $1,518,117,000 after acquiring an additional 316,416 shares during the last quarter.
+Legal & General Group Plc boosted its stake in Abbott Laboratories by 4.5% in the second quarter.
+Legal & General Group Plc now owns 13,252,430 shares of the healthcare product maker’s stock valued at $1,439,881,000 after acquiring an additional 565,475 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. increased its position in shares of Abbott Laboratories by 1.9% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 11,523,473 shares of the healthcare product maker’s stock worth $1,363,917,000 after purchasing an additional 218,683 shares in the last quarter.
+72.93% of the stock is currently owned by institutional investors and hedge funds.

-The company also recently announced a quarterly dividend, which will be paid on Monday, May 15th.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, May 15th.
 Shareholders of record on Friday, April 14th will be issued a $0.51 dividend.
-The ex-dividend date is Thursday, April 13th.
-This represents a $2.04 dividend on an annualized basis and a yield of 1.98%.
-Abbott Laboratories’s dividend payout ratio (DPR) is 52.17%.
+This represents a $2.04 annualized dividend and a dividend yield of 1.98%.
+The ex-dividend date of this dividend is Thursday, April 13th.
+Abbott Laboratories’s dividend payout ratio (DPR) is presently 52.17%.

 Abbott Laboratories engages in the discovery, development, manufacture, and sale of a broad and diversified line of health care products.
 It operates through the following business segments: Established Pharmaceutical Products, Diagnostic Products, Nutritional Products, and Medical Devices.
 The Established Pharmaceutical Products segment refers to the international sales of a line of branded generic pharmaceutical products.